Knotis/knotisapi-js/docs/source/basics.rst

         name: '<title or caption of the image>',
         context: '<additional contextual information>'
     }).then(response => {
-        // The image has been uploaded sucessfully
+        // The image has been uploaded successfully });
-    });

 After uploading an image the server pushes the image to the Knotis CDN and saves the metadata in our database.
 The static URI of the uploaded asset can be found in the response data.